Guidance

 • a new Debarment Review Service (DRS)

-• Familiarise yourself and your colleagues with the Act - check out all the summary documents and videos on the Transforming Public Procurement landing page which provides further information about the new regime and the learning and development, guidance and support that Cabinet Office is providing.
+• Familiarise yourself and your colleagues with the Act - check out all the summary documents and videos on the Information and Advice for suppliers page on GOV.UK, which provides further information about public procurement, how to videos and guides, and additional support that Cabinet Office is providing.

-• If you haven’t already Sign up for regular updates here - we will use this to keep you up to date on the Get Ready for go-live webinars and the ‘How to’ videos.
+• If you haven’t already, sign up for regular updates here - and we will send you a regular newsletter to keep you up to date on new developments in public procurement.

 • We have also developed a series of supplier Knowledge Drop videos to give you a broad understanding of the Procurement Act and the key changes.
 There are also dedicated SME and VCSE videos as part of the series.
 You can view all Knowledge Drop videos here